Hormones rocketing, lots of questions, lots of feelings. You’re 16 DPO. Find out what it all means, now that you’re definitely late.

 But our Peanut moms-to-be who shared their hCG levels said that at 16 days post-ovulation, they were anywhere between 25 to 1,000 mIU/ml ‒ now that’s range!

 So this 16 DPO hCG might be setting off early pregnancy symptoms, or you might feel totally normal.

 However you’re feeling, the possibility that you’re nurturing a tiny ball of cells in your uterus means your body might already be using a lot of energy.

 Today, the layers of cells are all separating into the systems they’re going to start developing into in the coming weeks and months.

-This is also the time to start taking prenatal vitamins (if you haven’t already) to support your little peanut’s essential early development.
+This is also the time to start taking prenatal vitamins (if you haven’t already) to support your babe’s essential early development.

 How many DPO does your period start?

 In general, if you think of the first day of your period as day one of your cycle, you ovulate on (around) day 14.